chazlarson/Media-Scripts/Plex/README.md

 This script will download some or all the posters for every item in a given set of libraries.
 It (probably) won't download the same thing more than once, so you can cancel it and restart it if need be.
 I say "probably" because the script is assuming that the list of posters retireved from Plex is always in the same order [i.e. that new posters get appended to the end of the list].
 On subsequent runs, the script checks only that a file exists at, for example, `extracted_posters/Movies - 4K DV/10 Cloverfield Lane/2273074-001.png`.
 It doesn't pay any attention to whether the two [the one on disk vs. the one coming from Plex] are the same image.
 I'll probably add a check to look at the image URL to attempt to ameliorate this at some point.

+The script can name these files so that they are ready for use with [Plex-Meta-Manager's Asset Directory](https://metamanager.wiki/en/latest/home/guides/assets.html).
+Currently this only works with `ONLY_CURRENT` set.

 Script-specific variables in .env:
 ```
 POSTER_DIR=extracted_posters                 # put downloaded posters here